 This is another article that might help in making digital voting safer from cyber attacks.
 Democracy needs to be significantly changed and this whole section covers it in detail.
 One of the key prerequisites is enabling voting to be carried out in almost any place, e.g. from home, provided sufficient security and reliability of the entire voting process can be safeguarded.
-Quantum encryption based on quantum computing combined with the Blockchain approach could be one of such solutions described in the article below.
+Quantum encryption based on quantum computing, which can be combined with other methods such as the Blockchain approach, could be one of such solutions described in the article below.

 Waiting for quantum computing: Why encryption has nothing to worry about